Back Up EFS-encrypted Objects Using SYSTEM Account (code 1602)

 The issue can be solved using the SYSTEM account that accesses EFS-encrypted files.
 By default, the SYSTEM account does not have an EFS certificate.

-If you want to use any other account, you must grant it with permissions to back up EFS objects
+If you want to use any other account, you must grant it with permissions to back up EFS-encrypted objects.

-Note that allowing SYSTEM account to access EFS-encrypted files can be dangerous, since anyone with access to instance with the SYSTEM account open, is able to decrypt sensitive data
+Note that allowing SYSTEM account to access EFS-encrypted files can be potentially dangerous in terms of security, since anyone with access to an instance with the SYSTEM account open, would be able to decrypt sensitive data.

-- EFS certificates can be managed in the Certificates MMC snap-in.
-To learn more about MMC sdnap-in, refer to the How to: View certificates with the MMC snap-in article at docs.microsoft.com.
+- The EFS certificates can be managed in the Certificates MMC snap-in.
+To learn more about MMC snap-in tool, please refer to the article How to: View certificates with the MMC snap-in article at docs.microsoft.com.